muddery/muddery/README.md

 1. `cd mygame`
 1. `muddery start`

-Muddery should now be running and you can connect to it by pointing a web browser to http://localhost:8000 or a MUD telnet client to localhost:4000.
+Muddery should now be running and you can connect to it by pointing your web browser to http://localhost:8000.

 If you want to stop the server, you can use `muddery stop`.